Towards Quantum Accelerated Large-scale Topology Optimization: Conclusion

-In this work, we have focused on reducing both the total number of iterations and the time required to solve the optimization sub-problems at each iteration.
-By decreasing the iteration count, we have effectively reduced the number of repeated PDE solves, thereby lowering the overall time spent on PDE solving.
-Further improvements in efficiency are expected if the per-iteration PDE solving can also be accelerated.
-To this end, integrating quantum-accelerated PDE solvers \cite{harrow2009quantum,QALinearSystem_PRL2019,QA_FEM_CMAME2022} into TO represents a promising direction for future work, offering the potential to further enhance the efficiency and scalability of TO.
+Finally, we have focused on reducing both the total number of iterations and the per-iteration optimization time.
+The reduction in iteration count effectively decreases the number of repeated PDE solves, thereby lowering the overall computational cost.
+Further efficiency gains could be realized by accelerating the PDE solving itself.
+In this regard, integrating quantum-accelerated PDE solvers \cite{harrow2009quantum,QALinearSystem_PRL2019,QA_FEM_CMAME2022} into TO presents a promising avenue for future research, offering the potential to further enhance the efficiency and scalability of TO. \revtwo{Along different lines, integrating with variational quantum algorithms \cite{kim2025variational}, which enable single-loop parallel searches for optimal configurations that satisfy physical constraints through quantum entanglement, offers another potential future direction.
+In addition, quantum machine learning (QML) approaches could be leveraged to achieve further acceleration, such as the framework proposed by Sukulthanasorn and Terada \cite{SUKULTHANASORN2026118411}.
+Their approach employs quantum neural networks based on parameterized quantum circuits to learn the complex relationships between the objective function, sensitivity, and design variables, can scale to arbitrary problem sizes with a fixed number of qubits, and has been shown to substantially accelerate optimality criteria (OC)–based TO.}